Who is eligible?

 Request to have a Faculty Recommendation Form completed and sent to the McNair Office by a faculty member.
 This faculty does not have to be your Research Mentor.
 We accept digital and hard copies.

 STEP 3 in the application process is waiting to hear back from the McNair Scholars program on whether or not you've been accepted into the program.
-All notifications will be sent out via email no later than the end of the Fall semester.
-You must also accept or decline the offer by the end of the Fall semester.
+All notifications will be sent out via email no later than the end of the semester.
+You must also accept or decline the offer by the end of the semester.

 Frequently Asked Questions